gpinkard/dotfiles/README.md

 5. ranger: Make sure EDITOR global in /etc/profile is set to nvim so it does not open things with nano.

-6. polybar: Grab FontAwesome.
-See polybar wiki for large list of module dependencies.
+6. i3blocks: make sure to get module depends (see github page)

 ### Screenshots ###